English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Approach

-Among the 9 tasks, BUCC and Tatoeba are sentence retrieval tasks do not include training sets, and are scored based on the similarity of learned representations (see Appendix).
-XQuAD, TyDiQA and Tatoeba do not include development sets separate from the test sets.\footnote{UDPOS also does not include development set data for a small number of languages: Kazakh, Thai, Tagalog and Yoruba.} For all XTREME tasks, we follow the training and evaluation protocol described in the benchmark \citep{hu2020xtreme} and their sample implementation.\footnote{\url{https://github.com/google-research/xtreme}} Intermediate and target task statistics are shown in Table~\ref{tab:intermediate_target_tasks_statistics}.
+Among the 9 tasks, BUCC and Tatoeba are sentence retrieval tasks that do not include training sets, and are scored based on the similarity of learned representations (see Appendix \ref{appendix:A}).
+XQuAD, TyDiQA and Tatoeba do not include development sets separate from the test sets.\footnote{UDPOS also does not include development sets for Kazakh, Thai, Tagalog or Yoruba.} For all XTREME tasks, we follow the training and evaluation protocol described in the benchmark paper \citep{hu2020xtreme} and their sample implementation.\footnote{\url{https://github.com/google-research/xtreme}} Intermediate- and target-task statistics are shown in Table~\ref{tab:intermediate_target_tasks_statistics}.